graetz23/JWave/README.md

 Have a look at the [HowTo](https://github.com/cscheiblich/JWave/wiki/HowTo) page: How JWave is used, or why the result is looking like it does, and especially where the hack you can find an iterative (stepping) method!?

+### Can I perform odd samplings like, e.g. 127 data points?

 However, the bare algorithms of JWave do only support data sampled by 2^p | p E N; e.g. 2, 4, 8, 16, ..
-128, 256, 512, 1024, .. and so on: Please use the AncientEgyptianDecomposition class for odd samplings (most frequently asked question)!
-Thanks. :-)
+128, 256, 512, 1024, .. and so on.
+Please use the AncientEgyptianDecomposition class for odd samplings (most frequently asked question)!
+You can find it in the [HowTo](https://github.com/cscheiblich/JWave/wiki/HowTo).

+### Why are the results totally different then expected?!

+Another frequently question is: **Why do the results (hilbert spaces) look different to those from my matlab or some other implementation?**

+In most cases, other libraries construct the orthogonal / orthonormal bases of the wavelet and scaling function in a different way.
+Especially for those bases of multiple dimension or wavelets of higher dimension, repectively.
+But those this hurt?

+**Totally not!**

+The *why* can be found in mathematics.
+Due to using some *orthogonal* transform (or better, an orthogonal base), it is up to oneself how to *construct* this base (as long it stays orthogonal over all dimensions).
+Next it is also up to oneself how to apply the sequence of the *transform steps*.
+Both does not influence any performance of the wavelet transforms!
+But again why?

+The base stays orthogonal, and one's data is *unit* rotated and mirrowed differently, which *makes a long story short*.

+The application of the transform using the rotating and mirrowing base) is then like *dancing some techno*.
+As long as you do the *same amount* of steps *independently* of the performed sequence, even in 2-D and 3-D dimensions, the *expected magic* of wavelets will stay the same, e.g. the result in values and e.g, compression rates will stay exactely the same.
+Only _all_ intermediate performed results (or hilbert spaces) will be different if someone else *dances* differently.

+**Have fun - I definitely do! :-)**

 ### HowTo